Hartford Union Station: History

 The station was built in 1889, and served the Hartford and New Haven Railroad, Central New England Railway, Hartford and Connecticut Valley Railroad (all of which were acquired by the New York, New Haven and Hartford Railroad) and the New York and New England Railroad, but the entire structure had to be rebuilt after a fire in 1914.
 It was listed on the National Register of Historic Places as "Hartford Union Station" in 1975.

 The station is currently served by one track and a side platform.
 The second track and platform were removed by Amtrak in the 1990s to reduce maintenance costs and because the underlying structure is no longer strong enough to support more than one train at a time.
 A 260 ft section of the platform was converted to high level for accessible boarding as part of the Hartford Line project.
 It features a 29 inch-wide hinged edge that can be flipped up to allow wide freight trains to pass.
 The new platform opened on August 4, 2016.
 Hartford Line commuter rail service started on June 16, 2018.

 CTfastrak service began on March 28, 2015, after fifteen years of planning and three years of construction.

 The I-84 Hartford Project may require realigning the highway and rail line, in which case new platforms would be constructed on the new alignment, though Union Station would continue to be used for ticketing and waiting area.
 The state released a slate of 5 options - some just west of the current station, others slightly to the south - in October 2017.
 A decision on which option will be built was expected in early 2018.
+In November 2024, ConnDOT was awarded a $2.6 million federal grant for planning of the station relocation and associated double-tracking work.